-Ma.
-Josefina “Joy” Belmonte is the newly elected mayor of Quezon City.
-She was vice mayor of Quezon City for the past 9 years, presiding over a City Council, which has been regarded as the Most Outstanding in the Philippines, in accordance with the exemplary standards of the Local Legislative Awards of the Department of Interior and Local Government (DILG).
+Prior to becoming the chief executive of Quezon City, she served as the vice mayor from 2010-2019.
+She presided over a City Council, which has been regarded as the Most Outstanding in the Philippines, in accordance with the exemplary standards of the Local Legislative Awards of the Department of Interior and Local Government (DILG).

 As vice mayor, she was also the chairperson of the Quezon City Anti-Drug Abuse Advisory Council (QCADAAC), which has been recognized as one of the most effective nationwide in addressing the problem of illegal drugs.
 The QCADAAC obtained a perfect functionality score in the National Anti-Drug Abuse Council Performance Awards given by the DILG in January 2019.

 Mayor Belmonte completed her high school studies at the Poveda Learning Centre.
-She got her Social Sciences degree from the Ateneo de Manila University, her Master’s Degree in Philosophy from the Institute of Archaeology, University College in London, and her Master’s degree in Museum Studies from the Leicester University in the United Kingdom.
+She got her Social Sciences degree from the Ateneo de Manila University, a Master’s Degree in Philosophy from the Institute of Archaeology, University College in London, and another Master’s degree in Museum Studies from the Leicester University in the United Kingdom.

 As a means to help families in the city to reduce their food costs, as well as promote ways to transform organic waste into fertilizer, then-Vice Mayor Belmonte established the Joy of Urban Farming in 2010.
 It is a program designed to show that, even with a small space, urban dwellers can still farm using vertical gardens, containers, and other farming techniques.
 The program promotes the spread of urban farms in more parts of the city, as it trains more than 6,000 people annually on backyard gardening and eco-waste management.
 With the help of the Department of Education, the project is being implemented in schools through the “Gulayan sa Paaralan” (school vegetable garden) initiative.
 The urban farms can also be found in different barangays, churches, and areas maintained by various non-government organizations from Districts 1 to 6.